-While I can't give you a specific make and model to recommend about the furnace I can say I would recommend a single speed or dual speed continuous motor.
-Avoid the variable speed motors which almost always create dirty electricity / EMI.
+While I can't give you a specific make and model to recommend about the furnace, I can say I would recommend a single speed or dual speed continuous motor.
+Avoid the variable speed motors which almost always create dirty electricity (DE) / EMI.
 Usually don't get the most "efficient" model you can buy and look at the more lower end ones as far as efficiency goes.
-I only got one assessment going on this week and that's what I'm actually going to go do today, try to figure out a wiring error on a furnace circuit.

 The cleanest furnace in the world won't do any good if it's not wired correctly!
 On my personal house I had a wiring error on the breaker that controls the AC outside, the neutral and ground were tied in there and that is a violation of the NEC.
 That causes current all over the AC lines, gas lines, ground system, etc. It's getting harder to get a furnace without a variable speed drive but I know they are still out there.
-Normally you need heavy duty filtration if you do get one with a variable speed.
-Same with AC unit's lower the SEER rating the better in terms of DE, also in terms of repair, all the computer modules in them crap out eventually and it's an arm and leg to repair.
+Normally you need heavy duty filtration if you do get one with a variable speed (inline filtration).
+I'd advise clients if they buy an HVAC system with a variable speed to budget in filtration.

+AC units lower the SEER rating the better in terms of DE, also in terms of repair, all the computer modules in them crap out eventually and it's an arm and leg to repair.
+This goes along with my comment in the first paragraph - "lower efficiency / less electronics ("simpler").

-Fridges are a total crap shoot, I don't even want to go down that rabbit hole ha.
-Just avoid the smart ones for sure...They all create a little DE in my experience testing them.
+Fridges are a total wild west as far as recommendations, I don't recommend any specific brands because it's too complicated and there are so many.
+Just avoid the smart ones for sure...All fridges create a little DE in my experience testing them.
 I've found ones where the light bulb inside was a really dirty LED bulb that created a lot of DE too!
-The Greenwave or Stetzer filters usually do a good job at filtering the fridge DE as long as their are no wiring issues.
-Usually the DE is pretty minor but I've seen ones that are bad, Actually Heidi up in Duluth who sent me had a really bad one.
-I don't know the "why" in that - was it failing? was it poorly/cheaply manufactured?
+The Greenwave or Stetzer filters usually do a good job at filtering the fridge DE as long as there are no wiring issues.
+Usually, the DE is pretty minor but I've seen ones that are bad.
+A client who you sent me in MN had a very high DE producing fridge.
+I don't know the "why" in that - was it failing?
+Was it poorly/cheaply manufactured?
 It raised the DE through the house when it was on though!